nidhiy7/Superstore_Analysis_Power_BI/README.md

 10)Customer Segmentation: The analysis includes customer segmentation using RFM (Recency, Frequency, Monetary) scores.
 The Loyal customer segment demonstrates the highest purchasing frequency and generates the most profit, while the Churned customer segment has the lowest RFM scores and generates the least profit.
 The focus should be on retaining Loyal customers and re-engaging Churned customers.

+## Conclusion
+This project report provides an in-depth analysis of sales and profit for Superstore.
+The visualizations offer clear insights into trends and patterns, enabling data-driven decision-making.
+The customer segmentation using RFM Analysis and K-means clustering enables targeted marketing strategies for different customer groups.